FedorIzvekov/framework-examples/websocket-server-spring/README.md

 # Websocket-server-spring

-This project implements Websocket server using Spring Framework
+This project implements WebsSocket server using Spring Framework

 ## Building, Running and Checking